Introduction

 Low-latency

 A major design goal is having the lowest latency between the Sandbox and the Godot engine.
-As a result, calling functions, and in general communicating things back and forth with the Godot engine, is fairly fast.
-Often an order of magnitude faster than other solutions.
+As a result, calling functions, and in general, communication forth with the Godot engine is fairly fast.
+Often an order of magnitude faster than other sandboxing solutions.

 As an example, to check if we are currently in the editor, we have to have ask Godot for Engine::is_editor_hint()